kmishra9/PL2-AWS-Setup/README.md

   - Add CloudWatch Idle alarms to setup for leaving setup running too long
   - Document instructions on changing the device name and/or manual attachment of EBS devices to the AWS_Instance
   - Changing the size of your EBS data volume
+  - Creating Passwords for IAM Users

 ## Overview

 This GitHub repository hosts Terraform scripts that automatically set up a Protection Level 2 (PL2) High Performance Computing (HPC) environment in Amazon Web Services (AWS) for researchers working with secure big data.
 This environment is at use at UC Berkeley and is one of Berkeley Research Computing's Infrastructure-as-a-service (IaaS) solutions for researchers.

 Before beginning, it is recommended that you review the [PL2 AWS Setup - Generalized Cost Estimator for HPC](https://docs.google.com/document/d/1VL2TNQnx3wHRkHMnyBUlrT7jW5uFZfDGXvzLvSkOSPw/edit?usp=sharing) which projects expenses for a setup like this.
 If at any point you need assistance or would like to consult with our team on your project, please feel free to email the [BRC Consulting team](mailto:research-it-consulting@berkeley.edu).
 This guide is intended for the systems or security administrator of a project to use to build the setup.
 Finally, if you're interested in looking at and understanding this project's code, start with `main.tf`, `outputs.tf`, and `variables.tf` -- the [recommended minimal module files](https://www.terraform.io/docs/modules/create.html#standard-module-structure) -- and work your way from there.

+**If at any point you run into any issues, have a question, a special use case, or need additional clarification and documentation, feel free to [file an issue on GitHub](https://github.com/kmishra9/PL2-AWS-Setup/issues) and we'll do our best to handle it.**

 ---